Canon 1D Mark II vs Fujifilm X-Pro3

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The X-Pro3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1D Mark II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+In contrast, the 1D Mark II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the features and operation of the 1D Mark II and X-Pro3 can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Fujifilm X-Pro3 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Fujifilm X-Pro3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.